hugovk/flambientface/README.md

 flambientface
 =============

-Quick hack to flambient a face from webcam or file
+Quick hack to flambient a face from webcam or file, and optionally animate a gif.

 Requirements
 ---